Short Courses

-Henley Business School is top in Africa for Executive Education
+Henley Business School again recognised as top in the world for faculty diversity

 Henley Business School, an international business school with a campus in South Africa for more than three decades, has maintained its world Top-30 ranking for its customised and open executive education programmes and was ranked number one for faculty diversity in the annual Financial Times ranking of executive education providers.